 I went back to kind of what I knew from my bodybuilding days.
 At first, I started with only eating multiple times a day not just when I felt hungry.
 This was a big change for me as I was just eating when I wanted before.

 Then, I focused on when I was drinking alcohol.
 Was it with friends, on the weekends, or when I went to games?
 I eliminated those empty calories.
-After this, I started doing cardio which was interesting compared to being active in my lighter days.
+After this, I started doing cardio which was interesting compared to being active on my lighter days.

 At 315lbs, I was doing the elliptical because it was easiest on my knees.
 I was struggling to do five minutes and my knees hurt!
-I reminded myself to take it step-by-step and do a little bit at a time.
+I reminded myself to take it step-by-step and do it a little bit at a time.

 Over time and these small steps, I was able to get down to 242lbs.
 But I wanted to push myself a little more.
 I wanted to see if I still had it in me to get below where I was before and improve my conditioning.